rberenguel/foowrite/README.md

 Adding another system that is Bluepad32 compatible _should_ be doable but I don't want to figure that one out.

-The editor itself is just a very large state machine keeping track of mode and what keys are in the command string.
+The editor itself is just a large state machine keeping track of mode and what keys are in the command string.
 It's somewhat ugly, I want to refactor it a bit but I don't want to risk making the code longer.

 The internal data for the editor is a `std::string` for the current line, and a `std::list<std::string>` for the document.
 All operations are then done on these.
 So far it has seemed fast enough and relatively easy, so there is no reason to add a rope or anything fancy.
 After all, the Pico can't handle a very long document anyway (around 100k characters are left of memory available).